Skip to content

 cksp is a compiler and transpiler framework built in C++, designed to convert cKSP syntax into KSP syntax for Native Instruments' Kontakt.

 Its goal is to bring the feel of modern programming languages to Kontakt scripting, introducing modularity and abstractions while ensuring fast compilation.
-This makes writing and maintaining Kontakt scripts easier and more approachable—even for those new to instrument development.
+This makes writing and maintaining KSP scripts easier and more approachable—even for those new to Kontakt instrument development.

 At a Glance